Marc Abrahams writes about research that makes people LAUGH, then THINK.

-Marc also writes for other publications, on science, technology, medicine, and other topics.
-He is or has been a regular columnist for several magazines, including: Cómo Ves (in Mexico), The Harvard Business Review, Zeitwissen (in Germany), Le Scienze (in Italy), Etiqueta Negra (in Peru), the technology magazine Embedded Systems Design, and the engineering magazine Design News, and was the back-page humor columnist for the late, lamented computer magazine Byte.
-He has also been a commentator for ABC-TV's World News Now and on public radio.
+MAGAZINE COLUMNS, TV, RADIO: Marc also writes for other publications, on science, technology, medicine, and other topics.
+He is or has been a regular columnist for several magazines, including: Cómo Ves (in Mexico), The Harvard Business Review, Zeitwissen (in Germany), Le Scienze (in Italy), Etiqueta Negra (in Peru), Chemistry World, the technology magazine Embedded Systems Design, and the engineering magazine Design News, and was the back-page humor columnist for the late, lamented computer magazine Byte.
+He has also been a commentator for ABC-TV's World News Now and public radio's "Science Friday" program.

-Marc is author of the books The Man Who Cloned Himself, Why Chickens Prefer Beautiful Humans and The Ig Nobel Prizes.
+BOOKS: Marc wrote the books The Ig Nobel Prizes, The Man Who Cloned Himself, Why Chickens Prefer Beautiful Humans, This Is Improbable, This is Improbable Too, The Ig Nobel Cookbook, volume 1 (co-authored with Corky White and Gus Rancatore).
 He edited (and wrote much of) the science humor anthologies The Best of Annals of Improbable Research and Sex As a Heap of Malfunctioning Rubble (and other improbabilities).
 These also appear in numerous translations (of which his favorite is Der Einfluss von Erdnussbutter auf die Erdrotation).

 PRESS: Marc and several Ig Nobel Prize winners are the heroes in a manga in Young Jump Magazine, Japan's most popular manga magazine.
 The Ig Nobel Prize Ceremony has also been the subject of several documentaries.
 (Marc explains the essence of the Ig Nobel Prizes in a PBS NewsHour Weekend interview.
 You might enjoy reading some other press clippings.)